pgg1610/website/content/blog/Indian_spices_network_analysis.md

 Those who cook or know indian recipes would see that these pairs make sense and thereby validate the correlation seen from corpus of Indian recipes.

 With that analysis, we can go a step further and analyze this information in form of a circular network graph.
+Using this method of plotting, we can see the interactions between different spices.

 ```python
 nodes_data = [(i, {'count':spice_adj_freq.loc[i, i]}) for i in spice_col_name]